namdeoankush/kafka-with-kafbatUI/Handson- Track 1.md

 ### Client-2: Avro Producer/Consumer with Schema Registry

 This section focuses on producing and consuming Avro messages, leveraging the power of Schema Registry for data validation.
-In a new terminal window run follwing:
+In a new terminal window, run the following:
 **1. Create users Topic**
-Create a new topic names `users` which we gonna use push data serialized with schema.
+Create a new topic named `users` which we gonna use to push data serialized with a schema.

 ```bash
 docker-compose exec broker kafka-topics --create --topic data --bootstrap-server broker:9092 --partitions 1 --replication-factor 1
 ```

-**Veriy topic is created**
+**Verify topic is created**
 Confirm the topic's existence by checking KafbatUI/Control Center or by listing all topics from the command line.

 ```bash